Reyyyy/sansbot/README.md

 Sans is an undertale bot designed to be sort of like the actual Sans.
-He has commands like hotdog stacking, puns, and many more.
-He even connects to an online database, so all those hotdogs on your head come with you from server to server!
+His only commands are listed below.
 He is, of course, still in development.
 However, I add new commands to him almost every day.
 You can use his `s!suggest` command to suggest some, aswell!

 You can add the bot **[Here](https://tinyurl.com/addsansbot)**